leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - The automation of seeding data into the WordPress site
 - Using a fixed set of data, always the same one for all environments

 I am testing that the execution of a GraphQL query matches some expected response, and this response will depend directly on the data stored in the WordPress site.
-For instance, when I execute [this query](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/fixture-enable-disable-modules/graphqlapi_graphqlapi/schema-posts.gql):
+For instance, when I execute this query ([source file](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/layers/GraphQLAPIForWP/phpunit-packages/graphql-api-for-wp/tests/Integration/fixture-enable-disable-modules/graphqlapi_graphqlapi/schema-posts.gql)):

 ```graphql
 {